 Village Key Points

-- Historical Significance: The name Achentrias is derived from the Cretan word for viper, “ochentra,” indicating a place with many vipers.
+• Historical Significance: The name Achentrias is derived from the Cretan word for snake, “ochentra,” indicating a place with many snakes.
 The village is known for its traditional Cretan architecture and its role as a livestock farming community.

 Access